 Please contact Pippa at The Comms Collective with any press inquiries.

-Our very own Helen Bowes daughter, Piper, is undertaking an hour-long run with pooch Rolo to raise funds for Mast Cell Action.
+Our very own Helen Bowes daughter, Piper, and her pooch Rolo ran for one hour to raise funds for Mast Cell Action!

-Piper’s mum, Helen, has Mast Cell Activation Syndrome and Piper is raising funds to support people like her!
+Piper’s mum, Helen, has Mast Cell Activation Syndrome so Piper and Rolo decided to raise some funds to support people like her!

-Piper has hypermobility and struggles with her leg joints, so this run is a big undertaking for her!
-She hopes to help Mast Cell Action to support those living with MCAS, you can donate to her fundraiser here.
+Piper has hypermobility and struggles with her leg joints, so this run was a challenge but with Rolos' help she managed to complete it!
+She helped Mast Cell Action to support those living with MCAS.

 Chris, one of our founding Trustees has completed several walks of varying themes - including one with 28 different dogs in 28 different days!